 Instructions

-• Add the chicken, peas, corn, potatoes and carrots to the gravy and stir to combine.
+• Add the 2 cups cubed cooked chicken, 3/4 cup frozen peas, 1/4 cup frozen corn, and cooked potatoes and carrots to the gravy and stir to combine.

-• Prepare pie dish by lining it with an uncooked pastry crust.
+• Prepare the pie dish by lining it with an uncooked pastry crust.
 Pour the chicken and vegetable mixture into the pie shell.
-Cover with the top pie crusts, and let the top layer overlap the bottom crust, pinching seams to seal, then fluting the edge of the seam.
+Cover with the top pie crust, and let the top layer overlap the bottom crust, pinching seams to seal, then fluting the edge of the seam.

 Notes